 At BestReviews, we don’t accept products from manufacturers, so you can trust that our recommendations are completely unbiased.

 We conducted field and expert research to get a better feel for the top GRE books on the market.
 Our hard work allows us to pass along all the info you need to make the best choice for your studying needs.

-If you’re ready to buy a GRE book, take a look at the matrix above for our top recommendations.
+If you’re ready to buy a GRE book, take a look at the product list above for our top recommendations.

 For general tips on choosing a GRE book, continue reading our shopping guide.

 The GRE General Test is usually taken by individuals who’ve completed an undergraduate degree and are considering graduate school or business school.

 In fact, thousands of graduate and business schools around the world accept the GRE General Test for admission; it’s the most common admissions test for those types of graduate programs.

 If you’re applying to law school or medical school, however, you’ll need to take other specialized admissions tests.
 The LSAT is for law school admission, while the MCAT is the admissions test for medical school.

 Time management is one of the most important skills to master during your studying.
 You only have 3 hours and 45 minutes to take the GRE.

 The GRE General Test is a computer-based test offered throughout the U.S. and in most other countries.
 It features three main sections: Analytical Writing, Verbal Reasoning, and Quantitative Reasoning.

 The test typically begins with a one-hour Analytical Writing section, followed by two sections of Verbal Reasoning with 20 questions.
 Each section must be completed in 30 minutes.